 Keeping up-to-date with school work

 You might not want your school to know you're caring for someone.
-But if they don't know about your situation, it will be difficult for teachers to understand if you struggle to keep up in class or don't do your homework.
+But if they do not know about your situation, it will be difficult for teachers to understand if you struggle to keep up in class or do not do your homework.
 It's a good idea to let at least one teacher you feel able to trust know you're a carer.

 Some young carers find it easier to talk about the situation if they keep a diary or a list of all the jobs and tasks they have to do.